Skip to content

 Sheet Pan Chicken and Potatoes

-A simple and delicious meal that can be thrown together quickly.
-This sheet pan chicken and potatoes recipe is healthy, delicious and best of all, the clean-up is a breeze!
+A simple and delicious meal that can be thrown together quickly on one pan.
+This sheet pan chicken and potatoes recipe is healthy, delicious and the clean-up is a breeze!

 Sheet pan chicken and potatoes on the counter.